List of Sharpe series characters: Richard Sharpe

-Sharpe's first command happened by misfortune in Sharpe's Rifles.
-He found himself in command of fifty riflemen after Sharpe's battalion, acting as rearguard to the army, are cut down by a squadron of French regular cavalry.

-The small band of surviving riflemen (from the 95th Rifles) join with Spanish Major Don Blas Vivar, not realizing at first that he has his own agenda.
+Sharpe's first command comes about through misfortune in Sharpe's Rifles.
+He finds himself in command of fifty riflemen after Sharpe's battalion, acting as rearguard to the army, are cut down by a squadron of French regular cavalry.
+The small band of surviving riflemen (from the 95th Rifles) join with Spanish major Don Blas Vivar, not realizing at first that he has his own agenda.
 They try to stir the Spanish in the city of Santiago de Compostela to fight for the cause of Spain against Napoleon.

 In Sharpe's Eagle, Sharpe and his thirty-odd surviving riflemen are attached to the Light Company of the South Essex.
 It is with the South Essex, later named The Prince of Wales' Own Volunteers, that Sharpe spends the rest of his army career until he attains the rank of Lieutenant Colonel in Sharpe's Waterloo.

 He is described as being six feet tall, having an angular, tanned face, long black hair and blue eyes.
 His most obvious physical characteristic is a deep scar on his right cheek, which pulls his right eye in such a way as to give his face a mocking expression when relaxed, but which disappears when he smiles, which is not too frequently.
 By the end of the series he has had three children and two wives, although not at the same time.

 95th Rifles

 Bradshaw

-Rifleman Bradshaw first appeared in Sharpe's Gold.
+Rifleman Bradshaw first appears in Sharpe's Gold.
 He was a quiet rifleman, rarely speaking.
 He was often seen with Rifleman Tobias Moore.
 He appeared in Sharpe's Battle as well, and also took part in the Franco-Spanish Border towards where Brigadier General Loup.
 He also helped Lord Kiley and the Irish Company be trained before the attack.
 Bradshaw was also friends with Hagman, Moore and Harris, he was often seen with them.
 He survived Loup's village along with Harper, Hagman, Harris, Moore and Millerson, unfortunately Perkins was killed at the hands of Irish Company Guardsman O'Rourke.
 He appeared in Sharpe's Sword, and partook at El Mirador's place, but with a stay at the town Villafranca.
 He stayed at Father Curtis' church for the night, then later one night he partook in the battle at the French fortress, which resulted in the deaths of half of Col. Berkeley's men and Col. Berkeley himself.
 He survived but Sharpe was severely wounded.
 After Sharpe had recovered, he partook again attacking the fortress and he survived the battle.
-He had a cameo in Sharpe's Regiment, but was seen only at the start and end.
-Bradshaw also appeared in Sharpe's Siege, and was there before they would head to France, partook in the battle of Bordeaux and survived it.
+He has a cameo in Sharpe's Regiment, but is seen only at the beginning and end.
+Bradshaw also appeared in Sharpe's Siege, and was there before they would head to France, took part in the battle of Bordeaux and survived it.
 Rifleman Bradshaw also appeared in Sharpe's Mission and participated in the Battle of France.